COVID-19 and animal welfare in Alert Level 4

 For horses grazed at a facility where feed or equipment may be stored centrally, take care to use good hygiene practices around door handles and other points which many owners may touch.

 Everyone is being encouraged not to ride in order to reduce the pressure on emergency services in case of an accident.

-If your horse is based at a grazing facility or stables and the owner of the facility caring for your horse is happy to do so while we are at Alert Level 4, stay at home.
+If your horse is based at a grazing facility or stables and the owner of the facility is caring for your horse while you are at Alert Level 4, stay at home.